azproduction/lmd/README.md

 **Note**:
  - plain module will be wrapped by builder `(function (require, exports, module) {\n%code%\n})`
- - you can not require plain off-package module now (using require.async())
+ - you can require plain off-package modules by declaring one of flags `async_plain` or `async_plainonly`

 **1\.2\.
 Module - objects (for config, i18n and other resources)**